For many employers, especially multi-state employers, the question of build v. buy for harassment prevention training is worth revisiting in 2019.

 You and your vendors both understand that deeply.
 Your vendors ultimate goal is to focus on the sameness, and your goal is to focus on the uniqueness.

 Most vendors offer generic off-the-shelf harassment prevention content that can integrate into your LMS.
-There’s cost benefits to licensing this content, but it may not meet your brand requirements.
+There are cost benefits to licensing this content, but it may not meet your brand requirements.

 Alternatively, paying a vendor to build a course from scratch can be a good solution, if they’re willing to refresh that content and monitor it for compliance updates.